 Donor egg IVF is the treatment used in cases where the female's eggs cannot be used for various reasons in IVF treatment.
 Following the retrieval of the eggs, the eggs are fertilized in the in vitro fertilization (IVF) laboratory using sperm from the partner of the recipient couple or in some cases donor sperm.

 How Long Does Donor Egg IVF Procedure Take?

 The screening process usually takes several weeks to complete.
 Once an egg donor is selected, a cycle lasts about four weeks.
 Women who expect pregnancy during treatment should come to the clinic about 7-10 times for ultrasound monitoring and blood tests within a two-week period.

 What Is the Cost of Donor Egg IVF?

 Using donor eggs is a high cost over the current cost of IVF.
-The exact cost of donor egg IVF procedure may vary greatly depending on the use of fresh or frozen eggs, how selective the recipient is, the IVF clinic has chosen, the location of the treatment clinic, etc.
+The exact cost of a donor egg IVF procedure may vary greatly depending on the use of fresh or frozen eggs, how selective the recipient is, the IVF clinic chose the location of the treatment clinic, etc.